Protests against 'needlessly cruel' immigration policy planned across SLO County

 The pushback to the government's approach has come not just from liberal protest groups such as MoveOn.Org, which is spearheading the June 30 national protest, but also from former government officials like former CIA Director Michael Hayden — who likened the child detention centers to Nazi concentration camps — and conservative writer Bill Kristol, who tweeted that Trump's comments about undocumented immigrants "probably sounds better in the original German."

-Nancy Peck, who co-runs the Facebook group "Central Coast Progressive Movement," was the driving force behind many of the local protests.
+Peck, who co-runs the Facebook group "Central Coast Progressive Movement," was the driving force behind many of the local protests.

 She said she was spurred to action by what she saw online; she's received help from the group Women's March San Luis Obispo, which has sent the protest plans to its 7,000-member email list also to its 4,000 Facebook followers.